Railway Children is thrilled to be a charity partner for the Hollywood blockbuster film Lion, starring Dev Patel and Nicole Kidman.

 Railway Children works with children who, like Saroo, find themselves alone and facing extreme danger on the streets in India.
 Last year, with the help of our partners, Railway Children indirectly contacted and protected over 201,000 children at Indian railway stations.

-The film will be launched on 20th January 2017 in UK cinemas.Support our work in India >
+The film was launched on 20th January 2017 in UK cinemas and the DVD will be available in the UK shortly.Support our work in India >